ClaySayer/game-of-life/README.md

 ### rules

 The universe of the Game of LIfe is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead.
-Every cell interacts with its eaight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
+Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur:

 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 2. Any live cell with two or three live neighbours lives on to the next generation.